Friday, April 28, 2006

 Update: The web site of Community Rights Counsel provides a news release entitled "Despite Years of Growing Outrage, Corporate Junkets for Judges Increase by 60%."

-."
-The event is free and open to the public, and audio of the event will be streamed live online (details available via this link
+On the agenda: Today I'll be appearing with an impressive group of other law bloggers at Harvard Law School at an event titled "Bloggership: How Blogs Are Transforming Legal Scholarship."
+The event is free and open to the public, and audio of the event will be streamed live online (details available via this link).

 And at lunchtime today, I hope to visit Ed Whelan's event titled "The Next Supreme Court Vacancy: Lessons from the Roberts and Alito Confirmation Processes," which is taking place just down the road from my event.

 Last night I met for the first time many of the people participating in today's conference, and it was wonderful to finally meet in person various law professor bloggers whose work I have greatly admired from a distance.
 At some point, photos from the event will begin to appear online.
 Law Professor Christine Hurt (who blogs here) at last night's dinner took a photo of me with Law Professor Charles R. Nesson (who blogs here).